 Here it was, only Day 5 of a 14-night transatlantic crossing and already I was back at my version of Foodie Central.
 It’s Holland America’s onboard partnership with America’s Test Kitchen.
 The perfect way to pass time on a long cruise.
+And learn how to make jalapeño poppers!

-I mentioned it in an earlier post in this Photo a Day series.
 If you want to snag a good ringside seat at any of these demonstrations, plan to arrive 20 minutes before showtime.
 I’m serious.
 Especially at the beginning of your cruise when everyone is excited and looking for something foodie to do.

 - 6 slices bacon